GannettDigital/simulato/docs/_pages/best-practices.md

 `profile.model.js` would have `type: 'Profile'` `profile.dropdownmodel.js` would have `type: 'ProfileDropdown'`

-Many times when looking at a html file structure, files will have simple names such as `actionbar.html` or `index.html`.
+Many times when looking at a HTML file structure, files will have simple names such as `actionbar.html` or `index.html`.
 This would end up having multiple components with the same `type`, which isn't allowed in Simulato.
 In this situation prepending the folder names allows to create unique `type` values, as multiple files of the same name are not allowed in a folder.

 Example: